aguthadeus/number-to-words/README.md

 # number-to-words
-Number to words in English and Swahili
+Javascript implementation of number to words in English and Swahili